hashgraph/hedera-mirror-node/docs/design/parser.md

     1. `NullEntityListener`: No-op implementation
         - For micro-benchmarking parser performance

-Note that there are is function for `onEntity`.
+Note that there is no `onEntity` function.
 Updating the `entity` table in batches is not possible right now since `transaction` table uses foreign keys.
 For the `entity` table, first, schema changes are needed to remove entity ids, then `onEntity` and `onEntityUpdate` functions will be added to insert/update entities in bulk.
 For the purpose of immediate refactor, we can leave entities in `EntityRecordItemListener` (until perf optimizations via schema change in